Chapter 2 : 1. The Unmanned Lighthouse

 “You’re not getting Harry until the wand is gone.”

 “Voldemort is dead!”
 Hermione shouted.
 Taking a breath, she pressed against her emotions.
 They were both agitated and needed to calm down.
+They needed a plan.
 “Please, Sirius.
 Put the wand away.”

 “Why should I?”